JeroenMampaey/Graphics_OS/README.md

 - "SAVE n": save the editor in file n
 - "LOAD n": load the editor in file n

 Typos in the editor will not crash the OS when using the "RUN GRAPHICS" command but it will only render all triangles before the typo.
+Moving around in the environment is possible by using "A" and "Q" keys to go respectively forwards and backwards and use the arrow keys to look around.
+If you may have noticed, the keyboard layout when using the editor and terminal is very strange, I assume that you are using a Belgian azerty-keyboard in which your will find your brackets on the "^" and the "$" keys and numbers don't need you to press the shift key (the shift key is useless in this OS).
+You can custome this if you like by altering the source code in drivers->keyboard.c by altering the "sc_ascii" array.